The Health and Safety Manager of an organisation is responsible for ensuring that a workplace is adhering to health and safety procedures.

 A Safety Manager would earn between £25k – £44k depending on location and experience.

 Health and safety professionals would usually have the postgraduate level qualifications already such as their Tech IOSH and a minimum of a 2:2 degree or equivalent in health and safety.
-Courses such as NCRQ or the NEBOSH Certificate are great qualifications to improve health and safety knowledge.
+The NEBOSH Certificate is a great qualification that helps to improve health and safety knowledge.
 The Level 6 NVQ Diploma in Occupational Health and Safety Practice is an ideal qualification for health and safety professionals who want to gain the Black CSCS card to work on a construction site.

 Health and safety personnel will need to report a workplace injury or accident to RIDDOR depending on its severity.
-Take a look at our guide which will help you to understand which accidents need to be reported at that level and which don’t here.
+Take a look at our guide which will help you to understand which accidents need to be reported at that level and which don’t here: Incident Reportable to RIDDOR